radiantlogic-v8/documentation-new/documentation/configuration/identity-views/ldap-proxy-views.md

 ![Suffix Branch Inclusion, Multiple Branches ](Media/suffix-branch-inclusion-multiple.jpg)

-The default size limit is set to 40 meaning only 40 containers below the Remote Base DN are visible to select for exclusion/inclusion when you click **ADD**.
+In the browse window, the default size limit is set to 40 meaning only 40 containers below the Remote Base DN are visible to select for exclusion/inclusion when you click **ADD**.
 Increase the size limit if you need to display more branches and click **Apply** in the *Advanced* section in the Select Base DN screen.
 You can also enter a result filter to dynamically reduce the branches to the ones you want to exclude/include.

 ### Global Attributes Handling